shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

 ## Overview

-To implement the white labeled {{config.extra.arcana.product_name}} solution, start by registering your app and configuring usage settings through {{config.extra.arcana.dashboard_name}}.
+To implement a {{config.extra.arcana.product_name}} solution where developers have secure access to the **private keys**, start by registering your app and configuring usage settings through {{config.extra.arcana.dashboard_name}}.
 After that, install {{config.extra.arcana.auth_core_sdk_name}}, integrate it with your app, and initialize the `AuthProvider`.
-Add code to facilitate user onboarding.
+Add code to facilitate user onboarding by handling the redirect flow after user authentication.
+Also, add support for Web3 wallet operations.
 Finally, deploy your app on the Testnet or Mainnet.

 <img class="an-screenshots" src="/img/an_auth_usage_overview_light.png#only-light" alt="uth Usage Overview"/>
 <img class="an-screenshots" src="/img/an_auth_usage_overview_dark.png#only-dark" alt="Auth Usage Overview"/>

 !!! warning "Key security"

-      When using the whitelabled auth solution developers must secure authenticated user's cryptographic assets including keys.
+      When using the {{config.extra.arcana.auth_core_sdk_name}} based auth solution developers must secure authenticated user's cryptographic assets including keys.

 ## Step 1: Register & Configure App